When to plant Chamomile in Alexander County, IL

 Alexander County, Illinois is in USDA Hardiness Zone 7a.
 The average last spring frost is April 10 and first fall frost is October 21.

-Alexander County County sits in USDA Zone 7a.
+Alexander County sits in USDA Zone 7a.
 Chamomile grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Chamomile grow in Alexander County County's climate?
+Can Chamomile grow in Alexander County's climate?

 Your Alexander County Garden Planner — Free